2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

 A much better choice would be the word ``inseparable'' (this word is also more closely related to the mathematical term ``non-factorizable'', which better corresponds to the presumptions of Bell's theorem than ``non-locality'' \cite{BellStanford}).
-For, if the conclusion is that physical systems on Alice and Bob's side cannot be thought of as separate entities, then it is a statement that pertains to our understanding of reality as a whole (suggesting it possesses a certain holistic character) and not merely to some technical details about the speeds at which the influences can propagate.
-Besides, if the essence was truly in non-local interactions that somehow allow particles to ``communicate'' faster than light, we could naturally expect that also we -- and not only particles among themselves -- should be able to send faster-than-light signals.
-The fact that, ostensibly due to an interplay of probabilities, entanglement cannot be used for faster-than-light signaling, speaks in favor of ``non-separability'' rather than of ``non-locality'' \cite{BohmMetaphysics}.
+For, if the conclusion is that physical systems on Alice and Bob's side cannot be thought of as separate\footnote{\cor{There is also a formal definition of \emph{separability} in quantum information theory (being the opposite of entanglement), that well corresponds to this intuitive meaning.}} entities, then it is a statement that pertains to our understanding of reality as a whole (suggesting it possesses a certain holistic character) and not merely to some technical details about the speeds at which the influences can propagate.